logzio/fluent-bit-logzio-output/README.md

 #### 2. Install and configure the Logz.io plugin

-First, find the **plugin directory** used by your Fluent Bit installation.
-This location depends on how Fluent Bit was installed (e.g., package manager, source build, Docker).
-Common locations include `/usr/lib/fluent-bit/plugins/`, `/opt/td-agent-bit/plugins/`, `/etc/fluent-bit/plugins/`, or a custom path specified in your configuration (`Plugins_File` directive) or startup command (`-e` flag).
+First, find the **plugin directory** for your Fluent Bit installation (e.g., `/usr/lib/fluent-bit/plugins/`, `C:\Program Files\fluent-bit\lib\`, or a custom path).
 Check your Fluent Bit documentation or setup if unsure.

-Next, download the appropriate pre-compiled binary for your platform from the [**Logz.io Fluent Bit Plugin Releases**](https://github.com/logzio/fluent-bit-logzio-output/releases).
-Find the latest release version tag (e.g., `v0.6.3`) on that page.
+Next, use the command below that matches your Operating System and CPU Architecture.

+- Replace `<YOUR_FLUENT_BIT_PLUGIN_DIRECTORY>` with the actual plugin directory path you identified.
-Replace `<<RELEASE_VERSION>>` with the actual version tag and `<YOUR_FLUENT_BIT_PLUGIN_DIRECTORY>` with the correct plugin directory path for your system in the commands below.
+- Replace `<<RELEASE_VERSION>>` with the specific plugin version tag you want to install (e.g., `v0.6.3`).
+You can find the available version tags on the [Logz.io Fluent Bit Plugin Releases page](https://github.com/logzio/fluent-bit-logzio-output/releases).

 * **For Linux (amd64):**